mzeeshanhussain/resume-checker-chrome-plugin/README.md

 ### Step 4: Open the Extension
 1. Click on the Extensions icon (top-right corner of Chrome).
-2. Click on the Resume Checker icon to open the tool in a popup window.
+2. Click on the ResuSync icon to open the tool in a popup window.

 ### Step 5: Use the Tool
 1. Upload your resume (PDF) using the "Upload Resume" button.